krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 The Tiger IIs are one of the narrowest models offered by Henselite, with only the Tiger TX model being narrower.
 I would recommend the Tiger IIs being the narrowest you should go if you still want to play outdoors.

-The Henselite Tiger II is one of the few bowls on this list where an embeded grip is offered as standard.
+The Henselite Tiger II is one of the few bowls on this list where an embedded grip is offered as standard.
 The Henselite Mega grip is ideal for those who are looking for a bit of extra control over the bowl.

 As will all embedded grips, the Mega grip sits in a small channel taken out of the shoulder of the bowl, so you fingers sit slightly within the bowl making it feel smaller in your hand.